parmigggiana/SAD/README.md

 <div>
 <img style="float: left; margin: 2px 12px 2px 2px" alt="meme" src="https://koinbulteni.com/wp-content/uploads/03933cec60880354d306c92062e557db-768x470.jpg" width="220">

-*So, with just a few changes I could use this to host a small A/D ctf!*

-Eh.
-Probably.
-Seems like a bad idea.
-Do what you want, but keep in mind that this is not, never was and **probably** never will be this project's intended use.

 I did my best to have the team's containers run as close as possible as VMs but no matter what a container is not a VM.
+Refer to [sysbox](https://github.com/nestybox/sysbox) if you are curious about the exact differences from a VM and from a regular container.

 </div>